Riley Adams Player Props: Nationals vs. Mariners

 Mariners Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Mariners pitching staff ranks ninth in MLB.
+- The 9.1 strikeouts per nine innings put together by the Mariners pitching staff ranks ninth in the league.

-- The Mariners have the seventh-ranked team ERA among all MLB pitching staffs (3.83).
+- The Mariners' 3.82 team ERA ranks ninth among all league pitching staffs.

-- The Mariners give up the second-fewest home runs in baseball (76 total, one per game).
+- Mariners pitchers combine to surrender 79 home runs (one per game), the fifth-fewest in baseball.

-- The right-hander's most recent time out came on Wednesday against the New York Yankees, when he tossed five innings, surrendering three earned runs while allowing four hits.
+- His last appearance was on Friday against the Baltimore Orioles, when the righty went seven innings, surrendering one earned run while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.